Edward M. Riseman

-Edward M. Riseman (August 15, 1942 in Washington, D.C. – February 26, 2007 in Leeds, Massachusetts) was an American computer scientist and a Professor Emeritus at the University of Massachusetts Amherst.
+Edward Martin Riseman (August 15, 1942 – February 26, 2007) was an American computer scientist and a Professor Emeritus at the University of Massachusetts Amherst.
 Riseman was a pioneer in the field of computer vision and artificial intelligence who made significant contributions to image database and content-based image retrieval, including the design of one of the first knowledge-based image understanding systems that handled very complex natural images.
 He was a co-author on the landmark paper on a four-step process for extracting straight lines from intensity images.
 Riseman was a Fellow of the American Association for Artificial Intelligence (AAAI), a senior member of the Institute of Electrical and Electronics Engineers (IEEE), a member of the Association for Computing Machinery (ACM), and a member of the Pattern Recognition Society.

 Biography

 Education

-Edward Riseman received his B.S. degree in electrical engineering from Clarkson College in 1964.
+Edward Riseman received his B.S. degree in electrical engineering from Clarkson College of Technology (now Clarkson University) in 1964.
 He moved to Cornell University and received M.S. and Ph.D. degrees in electrical engineering in 1966 and 1969, respectively.